AbhinavSharma07/Kaggle-Comp./cafa6-protein_function_prediction/readme.md

 ## 📝 Competition & Publication

 This project is based on a **protein function prediction competition**.
 At the end of the competition, the organizers plan to write a **scientific article**, with contributors potentially considered as **co-authors based on merit**.

 ---

-## 🤝 Contributing

-Contributions are welcome!

-* Improve model architectures
-* Optimize training strategies
-* Add biological insights or evaluation tools

----

-## 📜 License

-This project is intended for **research and educational purposes**.
-Refer to the competition and dataset licenses for usage restrictions.

----

-## ⭐ Acknowledgements

-* Gene Ontology Consortium
-* Open-source ML & bioinformatics community
-* Competition organizers and contributors

----